awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 .. note::

     You can skip AWS Tools for PowerShell Core installation on the .NET Core with Ubuntu Server 16.04 and .NET Core with Amazon Linux 2 LTS Candidate Amazon Machine Images (AMIs).
 These AMIs are preconfigured with .NET Core 2.0, PowerShell Core 6.0, the AWS Tools for PowerShell Core, and the |CLI|.
+You must still run :code:`Import-Module AWSPowerShell.NetCore` in a PowerShell session to load the AWS Tools for PowerShell Core module.

 A non-Windows-based computer can run only the AWS Tools for PowerShell Core (AWSPowerShell.NetCore).
 Setting up the AWS Tools for PowerShell Core involves the following tasks, described in this topic.

 #.
-Installing Microsoft PowerShell Core 6.0 or newer on a supported non-Windows system.
+Install Microsoft PowerShell Core 6.0 or newer on a supported non-Windows system.
 #.
-After installing Microsoft PowerShell Core, starting PowerShell by running :code:`pwsh` in your system shell.
+After installing Microsoft PowerShell Core, start PowerShell by running :code:`pwsh` in your system shell.
 #.
-Installing the AWS Tools for PowerShell Core.
+Install the AWS Tools for PowerShell Core.
 #.
+Run :code:`Import-Module AWSPowerShell.NetCore` to import the AWS Tools for PowerShell Core module into your PowerShell session.
-Running the `Initialize-AWSDefaultConfiguration <https://docs.aws.amazon.com/powershell/latest/reference/items/Initialize-AWSDefaultConfiguration.html>`_ cmdlet to provide your AWS credentials.
+#.
+Run the `Initialize-AWSDefaultConfiguration <https://docs.aws.amazon.com/powershell/latest/reference/items/Initialize-AWSDefaultConfiguration.html>`_ cmdlet to provide your AWS credentials.

 Prerequisites
 =============